 I next tried two 2" x 4"s overlapping each other by 4 feet, and two four foot sections butted to each of the full length pieces on each side.
 This design worked out much better since the butted joints were moved from the center.
 The center proved to be where the forces of the throw and the force from the impact came together and really tested the wood and any joints near it.
 Even without any reinforcing of the joints there was no cracking or damage during multiple throws and impacts.

 The actual build involved laying the 2" x 4"s on their sides and overlapping them by 4 feet and placing the shorter 4 foot half sections at the end of each of these to fill in the open space, align the edges, and attach them together with 3' deck screws every 6 - 9 inches.

-I used my circle saw to cut the corners off at 45 degrees, and the guide set to take off 0.75".
+I used my circular saw to cut the corners off at 45 degrees, and the guide set to take off 0.75".
 This gave a rough octagonal profile which I rounded off further with a hand plane.
 I also ran the plane around the ends to round over the ends.

 At the joints between the full length 2" x 4"s and the half sections I used the reinforcing plates to layout the mounting holes for the plates and moved them.
-I countersunk where the screws would go.
-The mounting plate will limit the screws from being completely counter sunk but will bend in and allow for a smoother mount without the screw heads standing out so much from the plate.
+I countersank where the screws would go.
+The mounting plate will limit the screws from being completely countersunk but will bend in and allow for a smoother mount without the screw heads standing out so much from the plate.
 You can also reduce how much the screw heads stand out by using the pan head deck screws which have a rounded over profile rather than the standard head.

 Return the plate to its position and mount it using the deck screws.
-I turn them until the plate gets pulled down into the counter sunk holes I made.
+I turn them until the plate gets pulled down into the countersunk holes I made.

 I placed duct tape over the plate, then wrapped it to cover any sharp edges from cutting the foam covering I will be adding later.
 This setup turn out to make a solid build with no cracking or popping during throws and impact and a caber weighing about 30 lbs.